joolstorrentecalo/gitlab-design/README.md

 ## About

 This project is primarily used by [GitLab’s UX Design department][ux-handbook] to facilitate cross stage design collaboration.
-To learn about the best practices to manage this project, including the repository’s organization, read the [contribution guidelines](/CONTRIBUTING.md).
+To learn about how we use Figma, our UI design tool, read the [contribution guidelines](/CONTRIBUTING.md).
 For more information about the UX Design department, read the [Links](#links) section.

 ### Goals

+- Facilitate cross stage design collaboration.
 - Enable frequent, stable, and consistent contributions.
 - Make GitLab’s design open, transparent, and open source.
 - Facilitate design handoffs and design–development communication design handoffs.